PrestaShop/docs/basics/keeping-up-to-date/upgrade.md

 On PrestaShop >= 1.7, this page can be found in the Improve &gt;&gt; Modules page, under the tab "Updates":

 {{< figure src="../img/image38.png" >}}

-## 1-click upgrade module

-If the manual process seems too tedious, other solutions exist to complete an upgrade.

-PrestaShop provides the module 1-click upgrade for free on the marketplace and your shop administration panel.
-It executes the previously given process automatically, and is available for almost all versions of PrestaShop.

-You can read more about it [here]({{< ref "/8/basics/keeping-up-to-date/use-autoupgrade-module" >}}).

 ## Support service